Laura Robson: 2012: First WTA Tour final, Olympic mixed doubles silver medalist

 She received a late place into the women's singles at the 2012 Olympics due to the withdrawal of Croatian Petra Martić.
 In her first-round match, she beat the world No. 22, Lucie Šafářová, in straight sets, setting up a second round encounter with Maria Sharapova.
 She lost to the Russian world No. 3 in a tightly contested match.
 She also competed in the doubles competition with Heather Watson, losing in the first round to the German pairing of Angelique Kerber and Sabine Lisicki.
 She then received a wildcard entry into the mixed doubles with Andy Murray.
-They were drawn against Czech pair Lucie Hradecká and Radek Štěpánek in the first round and won in three sets.
+They were drawn against Czech pair Lucie Hradecká/Radek Štěpánek in the first round and won in three sets.
 In the second round, the pair beat the Australian duo of Lleyton Hewitt and Samantha Stosur, and reached the final by beating Germans Sabine Lisicki and Christopher Kas, where they were beaten by the Belarusian pair Victoria Azarenka and Max Mirnyi.

 Robson had direct entry to the main draw of the US Open from her WTA ranking, where she defeated Samantha Crawford in the first round.
-In the second she defeated former US Open champion Kim Clijsters in Clijsters' final singles match before her retirement.
-Robson consequently reached the third round of a Grand Slam tournament for the first time in her career and joined Serena Williams, Lindsay Davenport, Venus Williams, Amélie Mauresmo and Justine Henin as one of the only six people to beat Clijsters at the US Open championships, and the first player to beat her there since 2003.
+In the second, she defeated former US Open champion Kim Clijsters in Clijsters' final singles match before her retirement.
+Robson consequently reached the third round of a major tournament for the first time in her career and joined Serena Williams, Lindsay Davenport, Venus Williams, Amélie Mauresmo and Justine Henin as one of the only six people to beat Clijsters at the US Open championships, and the first player to beat her there since 2003.
 She followed up her performance with her first victory over a top-ten player, beating ninth seed Li Na in the third round, in three sets.
 Robson became the first female British tennis player to reach this stage of a Grand Slam tournament since Samantha Smith reached the fourth round of Wimbledon 14 years previously, but she was defeated by defending champion Stosur, ending her best run at a Grand Slam tournament to date.

 Her next appearance was at the Guangzhou Open where she beat the then world No. 22, Zheng Jie, and the No. 3 seed Sorana Cîrstea on the way to her first WTA Tour final against Hsieh Su-wei.
 This was the first WTA singles final for any British woman since Jo Durie in 1990.
 Robson was eventually defeated, having saved five championship points in the second set and despite taking a 3–0 lead in the third set.
 The result pushed her ranking inside the top 70 for the first time.